tasmota/docs/docs/PIR-Motion-Sensors.md

 Most PIR's are single wire and they require connecting to VCC, GND and one GPIO.
 In this guide we will use `GPIO13` as the pin that the PIR output is connected to.
 See [PIN Restrictions](Peripherals.md#restrictions) on which pins not to use

-WARNING: Default settings write to flash every time a switch changes state, so flash writes with PIRs can add up quickly.
-Best practice is to change Setoption0 to 0 (Save power state and use after restart=OFF).
-Be sure your switch state is off when you change this, otherwise with PowerOnState defaulting to last saved state, your light/relay will turn on every time you power cycle.

 ### Tasmota Settings
 In **_Configuration -> Configure Module_** menu change `GPIO13` to `Switch1`.
 ![Step 1](_media/GPIO13-switch.png)